 Graduate Medical Education Department

 The Graduate Medical Education Department at Albany Medical Center serves to coordinate resources for the house staff.
-Under the guidance of the Associate Dean of Graduate Medical Education, Dr. Joel Bartfield, and the Director of Graduate Medical Education, Catherine Riddle, providing oversight of the ACGME-sponsored programs; GME offers the Core Competency Lecture Series, Chief Resident Retreats, workshops and a variety of other events.
+Under the guidance of the Associate Dean of Graduate Medical Education, Dr. Joel Bartfield, and the Director of Graduate Medical Education, Catherine Riddle, providing oversight of the ACGME-sponsored programs, GME offers the AMA Welcome to the Practice of Medicine learning modules, Chief Resident Retreats, workshops and a variety of other events.